-The Nomenclature and Classification of Lumbar Disc Pathology was initially published in March 2001 and is currently being updated.
+The Nomenclature and Classification of Lumbar Disc Pathology was initially published in March 2001 and has since been updated.
 The classification has been endorsed by the North American Spine Society, American Society of Spine Radiology, and American Society of Neuroradiology and other societies.
-It is now officially supported, recommended or web-linked by multiple organizations and scientific societies.

 The quality of one's practice can be improved by assessing its strengths and weaknesses and developing a plan to improve the areas of greatest opportunity.
 In most cases, the benefits of diagnostic imaging are not realized until the referring physician acts upon the results of the study.
 Thus the neuroradiologist's communication with that physician and the feedback on the quality of care the neuroradiologist delivers is valuable.

-A sample referring physician survey is below.
+A sample referring physician survey can be downloaded here.
 This survey instrument, or others developed by you or your own health care system, may be used.

 The survey results and improvement plans are to be kept by the participant(s).
 The survey materials, either paper or electronic, must be retained by the participants throughout the 10 year cycle.

-Another set of three distinct modules on Fluoroscopic Lumbar Procedure was contributed by Ryan B Peterson, MD; Kimberly Applegate, MD, MS; Ivan Dequesada, MD; Srikanth Boddu, MD; and Amanda Corey, MD.
+Another set of three distinct modules on Fluoroscopic Lumbar Punctures was contributed by Ryan B Peterson, MD; Kimberly Applegate, MD, MS; Ivan Dequesada, MD; Srikanth Boddu, MD; and Amanda Corey, MD.